ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

 4. Under **Advanced settings for external sharing**, select the **Limit external sharing by domain** check box, and then select **Add domains**.

 5. Select **Allow only specific domains** to create an allowlist (must be a subset of the organization's allowlist), or to block only the domains you specify, select **Block specific domains**.
-You won't be able to use the **Block specific domains** feature if your oranization already set up a allowlist.
+You won't be able to use the **Block specific domains** feature if your organization already set up an allowlist.

 6. List the domains (maximum of 500) in the box provided, using the format  *domain.com.* If listing more than one domain, enter each domain on a new line.